 - Any third party to which we transfer all or substantially all our assets and business.
 Should such a transfer occur, we will use reasonable efforts to try to ensure that the entity to which we transfer your information uses it in a manner that is consistent with this policy.

-We promise that we will never share your details with anyone else.
+We promise that we will never share your details with anyone else for marketing purposes.

 You have several rights in relation to your information and can make a number of choices about how we collect and use it.
 For example, you can decide not to receive fundraising and marketing material from us and to object to some of the ways that we use your information.